10 Best Dog Training Podcasts: 2025 Reviews & Top Picks

 Easy to Follow

 More than anything else, the instructions from the host of your chosen podcast need to make sense.
-It’s all well and good listening to someone give you advice, but if they don’t explain how to implement it in your own training, you’ll be no further forward than you started.
+It’s all well and good listening to someone give you advice, but if they don’t explain how to implement it in your own training, you will be no further forward than you started.
 Training videos can give you a more visual view of the techniques that the host is showing you, but podcasts rely solely on listening.

 For the best results, find a podcast that makes sense and enables you to tailor the advice to your own dog.